Know the Code

 - Jumping from the chairlift or bouncing the chair.

 - Removing hazard markers, flags, or poles.

-- Unauthorized or unpaid skiing through race courses.
+- Unauthorized or unpaid skiing or riding through race courses.

 - Use of alcohol or drugs.